Kameshraj05/RewardsApplication/README.md

 - Handle validation (e.g., invalid date ranges or customer IDs)

-- Display results on a frontend table

-- Return meaningful error messages from backend and show them in the UI
+- Return meaningful error messages from backend in case of failures

 ---